Welcome to Greencross Vets Pakenham

 Kirsten graduated from Murdoch University (WA) in 2014.Originally from a farm close to Warragul, she moved back to Victoria mid 2017 and began working with Greencross.
 She particularly enjoys surgery and loves to learn new surgical procedures when possible.
 Kirsten spends a lot of spare time with her horse, Rex, and they are often out competing on the weekends.
 At home she has a Ragdoll called Aria and two rabbits named Peter and Flopsy.
 Kirsten loves to travel and is always finding new and exciting places to visit.
 Her aim is to visit at least one new country per year.

 Charmaine is a qualified and experienced Veterinary Nurse, who began her career volunteering at the RSPCA in 2008.
-She is the proud parent to a naughty Staffordshire bull terrier and a couple of cheeky chickens!
-She has special interests in animal behaviour and animal physical therapy.
-Outside of work Charmaine loves watching and playing netball, live music and going to the movies.
-Charmaine has always loved animals and couldn’t imagine a career more suited to her passion for veterinary care.
+She has been lucky enough to work at the amazing Greencross Vets Pakenham clinic and with the awesome team there since 2009.
+She is the proud parent to an adopted and adorable Staffy and a couple of cheeky chickens!
+She has special interests in animal physical therapy and stress free pet care.
+Outside of work charmaine enjoys the great outdoors, live music and gold class cinema.

 Jayla is currently doing her cert IV in vet nursing, while working casual at the clinic.
 Jayla has always loved working with animals since she could walk.
 She’s lives on a small hobby farm that contains many different animals.
 She has one dairy cow (blaze), three horses (Jules, Sinkers and Bailey), 2 dogs( Pepper and Archie), one cat (Little Cat) and a few exotic fish.
 She first started at the clinic as a work placement student and after a year and a half she was employed at the practice as a casual team member.
 In her spare time she loves to ride her horses and take here dogs to the beach.